Belushin Law Firm, P.C.

 Premises liability laws typically state that a landowner will not be liable for any injuries suffered by someone trespassing on their property.
 The legal protection from liability is reinforced if there are also signs that state not to trespass, as well as warning signs indicating potential hazards, like the classic “Beware of Dog” sign.
 However, a property owner’s ability to escape liability falters when a trespassing child is injured due to “attractive nuisance” laws.

-An attractive nuisance law states that a landowner could be responsible for a trespassing child’s injuries if their property has a dangerous structure, object, or condition that a child would find interesting, intriguing, or inviting.
-Furthermore, landowner’s liability under attractive nuisance laws may increase significantly if it should have been known that the object or condition was both dangerous and attention-grabbing.
-In effect, attractive nuisance laws demand property owners and controls to take reasonable steps to protect young children, and allows them to be finically penalized if they do not.
+An attractive nuisance law states that a landowner could be responsible for a trespassing child’s injuries if their property has a dangerous structure, object, or condition that a child would find interesting, intriguing, or inviting, especially if it should have been known that the object or condition was both dangerous and attention-grabbing

 In an attractive nuisance case, it must be determined if: